AJCJ1/AJCJ1/README.md

   I'm a Web-Developer working out of the UK.
 I used to be in law enforcement and turned to web development.

   I currently work as a Full-Stack developer in the healthcare/tech-for-good sector. 🏥

+  This account holds all of my learning repos while studying at <a href="https://www.lewagon.com/">LeWagon</a>, which is primarily Javascript, Ruby and Ruby-on-Rails.
 </ReadMe>